umirode/echo-socket.io/README.md

 # golang-echo-socket.io

-Wrapper for user Echo context with Socket.io.
+Wrapper for use Echo context with Socket.io.

 ## Install